oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/ocw23-livelabs/ci/ci.md

     ![Export variables](images/ocir-variables.png)

-    > **Note**: when using a [federated user](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/usingscim.htm) (most common) you will need to include `oracleidentitycloudservice/` before your email address.
+    > **Note**: when using a federated user (most common) you will need to include `oracleidentitycloudservice/` before your email address.

-4. Making sure that we're in the right directory (`devlive-save-the-wildlife`) before we do anything else, let's execute:
+4. Making sure that we're in the right directory (`oci-oke-appdev-save-the-wildlife`) before we do anything else, let's execute:

     ```
-    <copy>cd ~/devlive-save-the-wildlife</copy>
+    <copy>cd ~/oci-oke-appdev-save-the-wildlife</copy>
     ```

 5. Then, we run the _`npx`_ script to set the environment.
 This script will: